 A partnership between reservation communities of the upper Midwest and the University of Minnesota, this group works to build understanding within the university of the significant role that wild rice (manoomin, Zizania palustris) plays within the communities of the Anishinaabe people of the upper Midwest and Cree of Canada, and the threats to wild rice in the future.
-The next symposium will be held in Fall 2022.
-Please check back for more details.
+The 2023 symposium was held from April 23-25, 2023.
+The symposium will not reconvene until 2025.

 First.
 We Must Consider Manoomin/Psiη

 Launched in January 2018, this project is a collaboration among tribes, intertribal treaty organizations, and University of Minnesota faculty, staff, and students, that prioritizes tribal views on the cultural significance and ecology of Manoomin / Psiη (Wild Rice), and the policies related to it.
 A flagship for environmental preservation and Indigenous resource sovereignty, the project aims to center tribal perspectives and research questions.

 Wild Rice Research Database (in development)